osaisacson/extinction-rebellion/README.md

 ```

 cd extinction-rebellion (ls and cd .. until you're in the extinction-rebellion folder)
-node . (this starts both the client and server, and opens up a http://localhost:3001 window in your browser to see the client)
+npm run dev (this starts both the client and server, and opens up a http://localhost:3000 window in your browser to see the client)
 to see the loopback API manually open http://localhost:3001/explorer

 ```